CNAG-Biomedical-Informatics/convert-pheno/README.md

     $ carton install

-For executing pheno-convert you will need:
+For executing convert-pheno you will need:

 - Input file(s):